markterweele/windows-itpro-docs/windows/client-management/manage-windows-copilot.md

 For users signing in to new PCs with work or school accounts, the following experience occurs:

--	The Microsoft 365 Copilot app is pinned to the taskbar - this is the app that comes preinstalled with Windows and includes convenient access to Office apps such as Word, PowerPoint, etc.
+-	The Microsoft 365 Copilot app is pinned to the taskbar - this is the app that typically comes preinstalled with Windows and includes convenient access to Office apps such as Word, PowerPoint, etc.
 -	Users that have the Microsoft 365 Copilot license have Microsoft 365 Copilot Chat pinned by default inside the Microsoft 365 Copilot app.
 -	Within the Microsoft 365 Copilot app, the Microsoft 365 Copilot Chat icon is situated next to the home button.
     - Microsoft 365 Copilot Chat (`web` grounding chat) isn't the same as Microsoft 365 Copilot (`web` and `work` scope), which is a separate add-on license.